jezzsantos/saastack/docs/how-to-guides/220-convert-event-sourced-aggregate-to-snapshot.md

 Consider your existing read models that are produced by projections from your current \[event-sourced\] aggregate.

 Constraints:
-* You will only be allowed to keep one of the read models that your aggregate currently produces moving forward.
-This will become your read/write model, as is common with snapshot aggregates.
+* You will only be allowed to keep one of the read models that your aggregate currently produces, moving forward.
+This will become your read/write model, as is the norm for snapshot aggregates. (but is not how event-sourced aggregates work).
-* You will need to upgrade your chosen read model to include any missing data fields/columns that are needed by your current aggregate to represent its current state in memory.
+* You will need to upgrade your chosen 'primary' read model to include any missing data fields/columns that are needed by your current aggregate to represent its current state in memory.
 This may or may not be a trivial task, depending on the complexity of your aggregate and the number of events that it has produced in its lifetime.

 > You must consider the impact of any changes to the read model for existing users of your software, to ensure an easy transition over when the new version of this software is released to your customers.

-Secondly, you will be changing both the aggregate root class, and the repository that is used to persist the aggregate.
+Secondly, you will be changing both the aggregate root class, the repository that is used to persist the aggregate, and the primary read model classes.

 ### Upgrading the aggregate root class